diningm1213/nextjs/nextjs-dashboard/README.md

 ### Root layout

 This is called a root layout and is required.
 Any UI you add to the root layout will be shared across all pages in your application.
 You can use the root layout to modify your `<html>` and `<body>` tags, and add metadata (you'll learn more about metadata in a later chapter).

+## The `<Link>` component

+In Next.js, you can use the `<Link />` Component to link between pages in your application. `<Link>` allows you to do client-side navigation with JavaScript.

+Save your changes and check to see if it works in your localhost.
+You should now be able to navigate between the pages without seeing a full refresh.
+Although parts of your application are rendered on the server, there's no full page refresh, making it feel like a web app.
+Why is that?

+### Automatic code-splitting and prefetching

+To improve the navigation experience, Next.js automatically code splits your application by route segments.
+This is different from a traditional React SPA, where the browser loads all your application code on initial load.

+Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.

+Futhermore, in production, whenever `<Link>` components appear in the browser's viewport, Next.js automatically **prefetches** the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!